BezzB/hello-world-microverse-/README.md

-Microverse README Template
 📗 Table of Contents

 📖 About the Project

 🛠 Built With

 Tech Stack

 Key Features

 🚀 Live Demo

 💻 Getting Started

-Setup
-Prerequisites
-Install
-Usage
-Run tests
-Deployment
-👥 Authors
+Setup Prerequisites Install Usage Run tests Deployment 👥 Authors
-🔭 Future Features
-🤝 Contributing
-⭐️ Show your support

 🙏 Acknowledgements
-❓ FAQ (OPTIONAL)

 📝 License

-📖 [Hello World Microverse]
+📖 Hello world pull request

-Hello World Microverse is a project the reflects on the process of setting up and using linters.
-It offers insight on exclusion to be added in branches and how to achieve pull request.
+Hello world pull request is a project that seeks to offer insight on how to branch and use pull request to make a project

-🛠 Built With
+🛠 Built With HTML CSS
-Tech Stack
-Describe the tech stack and include only the relevant sections that apply to your project.

-Client
-Server
-Database
-Key Features
+Key Features Simple Site Font used h1 tag specially used
-Describe between 1-3 key features of the application.

-[Main]
-[Branch]
-[Pull request]
-(back to top)

-🚀 Live Demo
-Add a link to your deployed project.
+🚀 Live Demo Add a link to your deployed project.

-Live Demo Link

-💻 Getting Started
+💻 Getting Started Prerequisites A working Internet A good laptop self belief
-To get a local copy up and running, follow these steps.

-Prerequisites
-In order to run this project you need:

-Setup
-Clone this repository to your desired folder:
+Setup Clone this repository to your desired folder:

-Install
-Install this project with:
+Install Install this project with:

-Usage
-To run the project, execute the following command:

-Run tests
-To run tests, run the following command:

-Deployment
-You can deploy this project using:

-(back to top)

-👥 Authors
-Mention all of the collaborators of this project.
+👥 Authors Mention all of the collaborators of this project.

 👤 Author1

-GitHub: @githubhandle
-Twitter: @twitterhandle
-LinkedIn: LinkedIn
-👤 Author2

-GitHub: @githubhandle
+GitHub: @Bezzb
-Twitter: @twitterhandle
-LinkedIn: LinkedIn
-(back to top)

-🔭 Future Features
-Describe 1 - 3 features you will add to the project.

- [new_feature_1]
- [new_feature_2]
- [new_feature_3]
-(back to top)

-🤝 Contributing
-Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.

-(back to top)

-⭐️ Show your support
-Write a message to encourage readers to support your project

-If you like this project...

-(back to top)

-🙏 Acknowledgments
-Give credit to everyone who inspired your codebase.
+🙏 Acknowledgments Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank my standup teammember Mario for helping me out in the project

-(back to top)

-❓ FAQ (OPTIONAL)
-Add at least 2 questions new developers would ask when they decide to use your project.

-[Question_1]

-[Answer_1]
-[Question_2]

-[Answer_2]
+📝 License This project is MIT licensed.